enesse/sanity-co-writer/README.md

 - [ ] Add copy to fields passed in options, i.e; `Copy to title`, `Copy to body`
 - [ ] Don't render co-writer button (and view) on all schema types
 - [x] Add `Send on [enter]` in chat input textbox
+- [ ] Improve chat presentation and how the Sanity UI components are used